lamhoang1256/shopbee/README.md

 # Shopbee
-A Website Ecommmerce Using ReactJS
+A Website Ecommmerce Using ReactJS, Typescript, Tailwindcss

 ## Live demo